LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 -If you host using Discloud update the bot ID in Discloud.config and then upload the files to Dicloud.com or through the dicloud discord guild (always exclude the node_module folder when uploading).

 `Commands`

-"/ownerwhitelistmessage" - Used to create the initial message where users can click a button to open a whitelist ticket (it can only be run by people with the 'owner' role and it can only be run in the 'whitelist' channel)
+"/ownerwhitelistmessage" - Used to create the initial message where users can click a button to open a whitelist ticket (it can only be run by people with the 'owner' role and it can only be run in the 'whitelist' channel).

+"/ownersupportmessage" - Used to create the initial message where users can click a button to a support ticket (there are many types of support tickets).
+This command can only be run by people with the 'owner' role and it can only be run in the 'support' channel.